 We expect to become an owner and operator of vessels that comply with the Jones Act regulations ("Jones Act Fleet").
 In August 2021, we announced that we are in advanced discussions with a U.S. shipyard for the construction of the Proposed Jones Act WTIV to address the American demand for offshore wind development.
 We are finalizing the terms with Keppel Amfels in the United States for a contract for the construction of the Proposed Jones Act WTIV in Texas that, based on our current contractual expectations, we would expect to take delivery of by the end of 2024.
 We have not owned or operated a Jones Act fleet and are in the process of evaluating strategies to determine how we can comply with the requirements of the Jones Act, including the Jones Act Ownership Threshold (as defined below).
 If we succeed in complying with the Jones Act regulations, there are several new risks that we will be exposed to in owning and operating a Jones Act Fleet.
 Additionally, there will be significant new costs to us in connection with owning and operating a Jones Act Fleet, including increased construction costs, wage rates and operating costs.
 Furthermore, compliance with the Jones Act will expose us to a greater risk of being sued under certain relief provisions offered to workers under the Jones Act and with our increased presence operating within the United States.
+We are also exposed to potential regulatory scrutiny and oversight from the United States government related to our compliance with the Jones Act.
 We cannot assure you that we will be able to successfully become compliant with the requirements of the Jones Act and own and operate a Jones Act Fleet.